 Hall of Fame rotation happens on March 26, 2020!

 A rather common question we hear is about maximizing your Dust income from the cards that rotate out.
 It might seem a little bit confusing at first.
 If you don’t have the card, do you want to craft it?
 What do you do if you have a regular copy?
 How about Golden?
 Well, it’s actually quite simple if you just follow those few simple rules:

 - If you don’t own a card that rotates out to Hall of Fame, craft it in Golden.
 It’s the most profitable outcome.
 You will get your entire Dust investment back, and then you can still disenchant a Golden copy.
-For example, if you don’t have Baku the Mooneater, craft a Golden copy, and then disenchant it, you will get an extra 1,600 Dust for free.
+For example, if you don’t have Prophet Velen, craft a Golden copy, and then disenchant it AFTER rotation.
+You will get extra 1,600 Dust for free.

 After the rotation happens, you can disenchant all of the Golden copies you’ve crafted.
 Or you can keep them around if you want to play with them.
 If you don’t play Wild and don’t plan to play it, you can disenchant the regular copies too.

 But is it really worth the hassle?
 The answer is yes, yes it is!
 For a moment, let’s assume that you don’t own any of those cards.
 In order to craft them all in Golden, you need to invest a lot of Dust – 19,200 in total.
 But after they rotate out, you get ALL of that Dust back, and you still own the Golden copies.
 Which you can Disenchant for 5,600 Dust in total.
 Which means that you got 5,600 Dust essentially for free.
 If you don’t have enough Dust to craft all of them in Golden, start with Legendaries – those are most profitable.